lightward/mechanic-tasks/docs/auto-tag-customers-by-purchased-skus/README.md

 Tags: Auto-Tag, Customers, SKU

-Use this task to keep customers tagged with the SKUs of the products they've purchased, optionally ignoring product purchases that have been refunded.
+This task keeps customers tagged with the SKUs of the products they've purchased, optionally ignoring product purchases that have been refunded.
 Add a tag prefix to make SKU tags easy to distinguish from your other customer tags.
-This task also stores all purchased SKUs in a customer metafield, dodging the 250 tag limit that exists for customers.

 * View in the task library: [tasks.mechanic.dev/auto-tag-customers-by-purchased-skus](https://tasks.mechanic.dev/auto-tag-customers-by-purchased-skus)
 * Task JSON, for direct import: [task.json](../../tasks/auto-tag-customers-by-purchased-skus.json)